wygulmage/xmobar/readme.md

 automatically downloaded and installed if you're using cabal install.
 Otherwise, you'll need to install them yourself.

+`with_dbus`
+:    Enables support for DBUS by making xmobar to publish a service on
+     the session bus.
+Requires the [dbus] package.

 `with_threaded`
 :    Uses GHC's threaded runtime.
 Use this option if xmobar enters a
      high-CPU regime right after starting.